 You can set images for the interior and exterior of your business.
-Adding images is an excellent opportunity to show your company in the way that you want it displayed, helping you to build up an online persona of your brand.
+Adding images is an excellent opportunity to show your company in the way that you want it displayed.
+For instance, this helps you to build up an online persona of your brand.

 Google My Business short videos

 Videos are a GREAT way to stand out amongst the crowd.
 Most people are reluctant to do videos, but you shouldn’t be.
 Don’t be worrying about hiring a pro to take movies, use your smartphone.

 In addition, adding videos is a great way to communicate with your audience in a more personal way.
 However, make sure your videos are taken at the place of business and are of people that work at your company.